FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 ## Interacting with the testnet

 To interact with the latest testnet, use the `--testnet` flag.
-When this flag is passed, transactions created by `forc-deploy` will be sent to the `beta-4` testnet.
+When this flag is passed, transactions created by `forc-deploy` will be sent to the latest `testnet`.

 ```sh
 forc-deploy --testnet